abayomipopoola/abayomipopoola/src/content/blog/isolates-and-containerized-processes/index.md

 **Isolates** are lightweight execution contexts that provide a secure, isolated environment for code execution within a shared runtime.
 Developed as part of the Chrome's V8 JavaScript engine, isolates offer a sandboxed space where functions can run independently, without interference from other processes.
 This makes them particularly well-suited for serverless architectures and edge computing.

-In this article, I'll explore the architectures, performance characteristics, security models, and real-world applications of both isolates and containerized processes.
+In this post, I'll explore the architectures, performance characteristics, security models, and real-world applications of both isolates and containerized processes.
 By examining these aspects in detail, we can better understand their respective strengths and use cases in modern computing environments.

 ### Containerized Processes